Is the pill endocrine disrupting?

 Cervical Mucus Monitoring: This is an easy way to keep an eye on your fertility without any sort of equipment.
 You can find the link in today's shownotes for how to monitor your fertility using your cervical mucus.

-Estrogen Monitoring: Mira offers a device that can measure both your estrogen levels and your luteinizing hormone.
+Estrogen Monitoring: Mira offers a device that can measure both your estrogen levels and your luteinizing hormone (this is an affiliate link).
 Estrogen typically surges before ovulation and provides information about your entire fertile window.

 This device is the only one I've found that monitors estrogen levels at home, and it's a game changer for using FAM as a means of contraception.